Residual gauge theory for quanta of surface plasmons: Formulation

 with an appropriate $\alpha_j$ ($\alpha_x=-1/2\hbar \omega^2\xi$ and $\alpha_y=\xi /2\hbar c^2 $).
+From this viewpoint, a plasmon quantum may be regarded not merely as a photon dressed with matter response, but rather as a new quantum object whose physical identity inherently involves both fields.

-The $\hat{Q}$ operator, in addition to generating the constraint equations, may also generate a special gauge transformation.~\footnote{ It is standard to use Gauss's law as the generator of gauge transformations.
-This generator, which originates from Noether's theorem, is powerful in the context of a closed system.
-However, our argument is based on Poynting theory, since the system we consider is essentially an open system.} In gauge theories, the mathematics involve variables that encompass more degrees of freedom than are physically necessary, much like a residual gauge transformation $A_j(x) \to A_j(x) + C_j$.
+This interpretation resonates with Dirac's conjecture that the ``redundant'' gauge degrees of freedom might correspond to charged matter, though his proposal was speculative.
+In gauge theories, the mathematics involve variables that encompass more degrees of freedom than are physically necessary, much like a residual gauge transformation $A_j(x) \to A_j(x) + C_j$.
 Dirac once hypothesized that electrons are exactly the surplus gauge degrees of freedom of light, and he attempted to derive laws that determine the electron's charge and mass.~\cite{PaulAdrienMauriceDirac1951,Schrodinger1952} According to his formulation, the gauge field becomes proportional to the current.
-His idea remains intriguing, and similar approaches are still under active investigation.~\cite{He2014,Hawking2016,Hotta2016,casadio2024relaxation} A plasmon quantum--an entangled state of an evanescent photon and a charged current--is neither purely light nor purely electron, and provides one example of the concept: the right-hand side of Eq.~(\ref{eq:gaugeTr}) reflects Dirac's proposal that the mathematically redundant gauge degrees of freedom in QED ($\hat{C}_j$) correspond exactly to electrons ($J_j$).
+His idea remains intriguing, and similar approaches are still under active investigation.~\cite{Hotta2001,He2014,Hawking2016,Hotta2016,casadio2024relaxation} A plasmon quantum--an entangled state of an evanescent photon and a charged current--is neither purely light nor purely electron, and provides one example of the concept: the right-hand side of Eq.~(\ref{eq:gaugeTr}) reflects Dirac's proposal that the mathematically redundant gauge degrees of freedom in QED ($\hat{C}_j$) correspond exactly to electrons ($J_j$).
 As we have mentioned, $\langle vac|J_j(x)|exc\rangle \ne 0$, where $|exc\rangle = \hat{C}_j|vac\rangle$.
 If $\hat{C}_j$ is proportional to $J_j(x')$, then $\langle vac|J_j(x)|exc\rangle \ne 0$ implies that $\langle vac|J_j(x)J_j(x')|vac\rangle \ne 0$.
 This condition is consistent with Eq.~(\ref{eq:sigmaxx}).
+In the present context, the residual gauge mode appears not as a mathematical redundancy but as a physical surface degree of freedom localized at the 2DEG interface.
+In this sense, residual gauge symmetry may acquire physical meaning through Joule dissipation and photon-matter hybridization.
+Although this interpretation goes beyond what is strictly derived, it provides a conceptual bridge between surface plasmons, dissipation, and gauge symmetry, and may suggest a deeper correspondence between gauge structure and quantum matter.